Protest Audit Results

 Option 3: Redetermination (Administrative) Hearing

-After a final tax bill is issued, your last option to address disputes before the liability is due is to request a redetermination hearing.
+After a final tax bill is issued, your last opportunity to address disputes before the liability is due is to request a redetermination hearing.
 The deadline to request a redetermination hearing is usually within 20 to 60 days of the date of Notification of Audit Results (NOAR).
-The redetermination is a time consuming, complex and often risky process.
+The redetermination hearing is a time-consuming, complicated, and often risky process.

 Option 4: Refund Hearing

-If you miss the deadline to request a redetermination hearing, then your only other option to protest your audit results is a refund hearing.
-However, you are required to pay your audit liability, penalties and interest before a refund hearing is granted.
+If you miss the deadline to request a redetermination hearing, your only other option to protest your audit results is a refund hearing.
+However, you must pay your audit liability, penalties, and interest before a refund hearing is granted.